lilgast8/Startiflette/README.md

 ## Gulp

 Some tasks need the environment.
-The default environment is `preprod_local` for all tasks except for `init` & `default` for which is `dev`.
+The default environment is `prod` for all tasks except for `init` & `default` for which is the default environment.
-You can force a specific environment by adding a flag before the gulp task name `gulp task --env`.
+You can force a specific environment by adding a flag before the gulp task name `gulp task --env=ENV_NAME`.

 List of gulp tasks & what they do: